 Annual fuel assessments (fuel load and bushfire hazards) are used to inform on-going bushfire management of the site.
-Suitable fuel load reduction techniques will be investigated and implemented in consultation with the DFES to reduce the fuel load within Craigie Bushland.

-Weed control and maintenance of bushfire access tracks are conducted in accordance with the City's Natural Areas Annual Maintenance Schedule.
+Weed control and maintenance of bushfire access tracks are conducted in accordance with the City's Annual Bushland Schedule.

 The City has also developed Fire Weed Management Guidelines for the City's natural areas to mitigate the impact of weeds within the post bushfire environment.
 These Guidelines are implemented within the City's natural areas after a bushfire event.